 I really like sailing in Annapolis.
 It’s a really cool town and cool place to go sailing.
 St. Petersburg, Florida is really nice as well – a venue with both nice sailing and the added benefit of being a fun place to hang out in as well.
 It was always enjoyable to go down for the NOOD Regattas to sail with the Tartan 10 fleet.

 Where are the top cruising destinations for you?

 I don’t cruise very much.
 If I’m on the water it’s mostly for racing or coaching.
 I wouldn’t mind going up to the North Channel of Lake Heron to explore.
 I’ve heard its beautiful there.
 There are a series of islands to discover and hang out on.

 About Ian Pouliot

 Ian Pouliot is an outstanding sailor and sailmaker.
-Ian offers the Detroit sailing community top end service and insights into how they can get the most out of their sails.
+Ian offers the Detroit sailing community top-end service and insights into how they can get the most out of their sails.
 A life long sailor with over 15 years of sailmaking experience, Ian has won both a Cal 25 National Championship and the Bayview to Mackinac Race.
-Ian is the Service Manager for Ullman Sails in Detroit, working with Wally Cross and Mike Boston.
+Ian is the Loft Manager for Ullman Sails in Detroit, working with Wally Cross and Mike Boston.